Scott Belsky – The meaning of the word Behance

 The New York entrepreneur discusses the creative network and Adobe

 The Behance Network is a creative platform that allows talented people to showcase their work to a massive audience.
-Today we have the privilege of speaking to the founder of Behance, acclaimed entrepreneur and author Scott Belsky.
+Today we have the privilege of interviewing the founder of Behance, acclaimed entrepreneur and author Scott Belsky.

 Following Adobe’s acquisition of Behance, Scott Belsky is now the Vice President of Creative Community at Adobe and in this exclusive interview, we discuss his journey to becoming one of the most significant figures in the creative industry.